 If you want to use your Weblate installation in a less public manner, i.e. allow new users on an invitational basis only, it can be done by configuring Weblate in such a way that only known users have an access to it.
-In order to do so, you can set REGISTRATION\OPEN to False to prevent registrations of any new users, and set REQUIRE\LOGIN to /.\ to require logging-in to access all the site pages.
+In order to do so, you can set REGISTRATION_OPEN to False to prevent registrations of any new users, and set REQUIRE_LOGIN to /. to require signing in to access all the site pages.
 This is basically the way to lock your Weblate installation.

-Hint: You can use built-in invitations to add new users.
+Hint: You can use built-in New user invitation to add new users.